Frequently Asked Questions for Freshman Students

 - I've been admitted to UNC.
 What do I do now?

 - You must make a reservation on our web site to be able to choose an orientation date.
 Reservations cannot be accepted over the phone.
-A helpful checklist for admitted students can be found through the Admissions website.

 - Am I required to attend New Student Orientation?